sheetanshuprasad/sheetanshuprasad.github.io/content/posts/music-marketing-for-independent-artists.md

 Small improvements made consistently often lead to much bigger results than one lucky viral post.

+## A Simple Music Marketing Plan for Beginners

+If you're just getting started, you don't need a complicated marketing strategy.
+A simple and consistent plan is often more effective.

+Here's an example:

+### Before Releasing a Song

+* Share behind-the-scenes clips from your recording sessions.
+* Post teasers or short previews.
+* Tell your audience the story behind the song.
+* Build anticipation with countdown posts.

+### Release Day

+* Publish your song on all major streaming platforms.
+* Share the release across your social media accounts.
+* Send an email to your subscribers if you have an email list.
+* Ask your audience to save, share, and add the song to their playlists.

+### After Release

+Don't disappear after release day.

+Over the following weeks, continue promoting the song by sharing:

+* Live performances
+* Acoustic versions
+* Behind-the-scenes videos
+* Fan reactions
+* Lyric explanations
+* Production breakdowns
+* Short clips for social media

+Many artists stop promoting a song after a few days, but consistent promotion often leads to better long-term results than a single launch.

 ## Common Music Marketing Mistakes to Avoid

 As you build your music career, try to avoid these common mistakes: